Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 The best way to write an SEO proposal is first and foremost, personalization.

-Definitely spend some time creating the perfect proposal and focus on how your approach differs from other agencies, so your agency stands out from the crowd.
+To get more clients, spend more time creating the perfect proposal and focus on how your approach differs from other agencies, so your agency stands out from the crowd.

-It's okay to use a template for the overall structure of the proposal, but the content in each section of the proposal should be personalized for every client.
+It's okay to use a proposal templates for the overall structure of the proposal, but the content in each section of the proposal should be personalized for every client.

 It's usually obvious when a proposal has been copy-and-pasted, and while that approach might save you some time, it won't impress customers.

-Remember, your potential clients are probably considering other agencies besides your own, and tailoring your proposals is a powerful way to stand out from the competition.
+Remember, your potential clients are probably considering other search engine optimization agencies besides your own, and tailoring your proposals is a powerful way to stand out from the competition.

 Once the client has decided to come on board, send the invoice and Terms & Conditions to get signed.

 Appearances matter, so pay close attention to your formatting.
-If your proposal looks cheap, clients will get a negative impression of your agency, regardless of how well-written the proposal itself is.
+If your SEO proposal template looks cheap, clients will get a negative impression of your agency, regardless of how well-written the proposal itself is.

 Aim for an organized, elegant layout, and incorporate plenty of white space on each page -- this will help you avoid the "wall of text" effect.